 This is definitely a student’s favourite!
 Blend one egg, one banana, baking powder, and some oats.
-Now cook them like a regular pancake and when you finish you can add a topping of your choice along with some syrup or some butter.
+Then cook them like a regular pancake, and when you finish, you can add a topping of your choice along with some syrup or some butter.

 2. Microwave Cake

-Mix flour, cocoa powder, baking soda, sugar and salt in a microwave-safe mug; stir in milk, canola oil, water, and vanilla extract.
-Cook in the microwave for about 1 minute 45 seconds.
+Mix flour, cocoa powder, baking soda, sugar, and salt in a microwave-safe mug; stir in milk, canola oil, water, and vanilla extract.
+Cook in the microwave for about 1 minute 45 seconds, et voila!

 Cut a big apple into four quarters and splash some cinnamon all over it.
-Put into your microwave/oven for 3 minutes and you will be amazed by its delicious taste and warmth.
+Put it into your microwave/oven for 3 minutes, and you will be amazed by its delicious taste and warmth!

-Turn oven to 425*F. Wash the potatoes, then poke each one three times with a fork.
+Turn your oven to 425*F/ 220 C. Wash the potatoes, then poke each one three times with a fork.
 Microwave the potatoes on high for 6 minutes.
-Now put the potatoes in the oven, and cook for 20 minutes, or until the skin feels crisp.
+Then put the potatoes in the oven, and cook for 20 minutes or until the skin feels crisp.
 Remove from the oven and cut a slice right away at the top of the potato to free it from the steam.
-Squeeze from the ends to fluff up, and add buttered sweet corn for extra tastiness.
+Squeeze from the ends to fluff up, and add buttered sweet corn for extra tastiness!